The most common mistake when choosing a space

 What you should always know:

 • Every venue has a legal maximum capacity.
-This is specified in the venue’s operating permit—always ask for it.
+This is specified in the venue’s operating permit.
+Always ask about it.

 • Emergency exits must be kept clear at all times.
 Do not place catering tables or decorations in front of them.